chooper/charleshooper.net/source/_posts/2015-10-29-briefly-logs.markdown

    Splunking easy, but I don't have a strong enough opinion to evangelize that.
    Some folks advocate for logging in JSON but I don't actually find JSON to be very readable.

+   Edit: Someone pointed out to me that this isn't ideal when you have a large amount of logs.
+They prefered sending JSON logs to a service like ElasticSearch but I think also sending key-value pairs to Splunk is also reasonable at some scale.

 1. Every log line should include a timestamp.
 The timestamp should be human readable and in a standard format such as [RFC 3339][2]/[ISO 8601][3].